 Perfect for: Product managers from beginner to experienced who want to achieve high levels of success

-#4.
-Inspired: How to Create Products Customers Love
+4. Inspired: How to Create Products Customers Love by Marty Cagan

 Perfect for: Product managers looking for insight into agile methodology

 One of the toughest tasks for product managers is deciding what products are worth developing and what ideas to shelve or discard.
-But that’s not all the job entails – it also includes your relationships with various company players and managing various teams.
-Finding the right balance is crucial, and learning from someone else’s experience will help you succeed.
-Inspired is one of the best books on agile product management written to date and is a valuable addition to any product manager’s bookshelf.
+But that's not all the job entails - it also includes your relationships with various company players and managing various teams on top of all the everyday things and tasks already on your plate.
+Finding the right balance is crucial to leading a product team , and learning from someone else's experience will help you succeed.
+Inspired is one of the best books on agile product management written to date and is a valuable addition to every product person.

 Standing out among the product management books for free download that are available, Intercom on Product Management covers all the product management basics you will need.
 In its four chapters, Traynor and Collins cover evaluating your product, new features, which features to build, and getting features used.

-#6 & #7.
-Good Product Manager/Bad Product Manager and The Hard Thing About Hard Things
+6 & 7.
+Good Product Manager/Bad Product Manager and The Hard Thing About Hard Things by Ben Horowitz

 Perfect for: A quick guide to the psychology of good product managers, and the ultimate guide to running a startup